openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

     frontend_status: Done
     todo: let a : Double = Double.Nan; a = -a; (assertion)

-A *unary minus expression* is an expression preceded by a ':math:`-`' operator.
+A *unary minus expression* is an expression preceded by the operator ':math:`-`'.

-The type of the operand *expression* with the unary ':math:`-`' operator must be convertible (see :ref:`Implicit Conversions`) to a numeric type.
+The type of the operand *expression* with the unary operator ':math:`-`' must be convertible (see :ref:`Implicit Conversions`) to a numeric type.
 Otherwise, a compile-time error occurs.

 The numeric types conversion (see :ref:`Primitive Types Conversions`) is performed on the operand to ensure that the resultant type is that of the unary minus expression.
 The result of a unary minus expression is a value, not a variable (even if the result of the operand expression is a variable).